A Mind For Numbers How to Excel at Math and Science Even If You Flunked Algebra 1 Barbara Oakley Reviews

 Chunk information.
 Organizing ideas and facts into categories, pictures and diagrams, songs, and other mental files can help you remember and understand at a deeper level.
 Connecting ideas to what you know and to each other creates more neural connections and thus more ways to find what you need when you need it.

 Space repetition.
 Oakley practices this by revisiting and enhancing these 10 rules throughout this book.
 The lesson is to work on something for a shorter period of time (30 minutes?) and then do something less demanding.
-When you return to the learning project later, you will be fresher and your automatic system (she calls it your “diffused processing mode”) will have done some undercover work to process your initial learning.
+When you return to the learning project later, you will be fresher and your automatic system (she calls it your “diffused processing modeâ€) will have done some undercover work to process your initial learning.

 Alternate different problem-solving techniques.
 She talks about how this works in math – work on equations for a while, then on verbal problems, then do a test, etc. The point is, don’t get stuck on one way of learning something.
 Get a variety of perspectives – some big picture, some detailed.
-This “interleaving” is a pretty valuable approach for any topic.
+This “interleaving†is a pretty valuable approach for any topic.

 Take breaks.
 When you are stuck or tired from focusing on solving a problem/learning, stop and do something that isn’t so taxing.
 Your automatic (diffused) processing will continue to work on the problem unconsciously and you will be able to have a new perspective when you come back to it.

 Use explanatory questioning and simple analogies.
 Try explaining what you are learning in a simple way – preferably to someone else.
-Tell them what it is “like” (an example she gives if that the flow of electricity is like the flow of water).
+Tell them what it is “like†(an example she gives if that the flow of electricity is like the flow of water).
 This more deeply engrains the knowledge in your brain and may get you some clarifying questions.

 Focus.
 This is a very important and often broken rule.
 It is clear that your brain can’t work on more than one complex problem at a time.
 So, as many others suggest, turn off the phones, text messaging, loud music, and create a space where you can concentrate.

+Eat your frogs first.
+That is, do the hardest things first when you have the energy.
 Make a mental contrast.
 This is equivalent to the imagination quality presented in Unstoppable You see where you want to be and compare it the where you are.
 Let this be motivating.

 There are many specific tips and encouraging comments in this book.
 And for students, there is a lot of good help related to working with teachers, studying with others, dealing with procrastination, taking tests, dealing with anxiety, letting go of the need to be perfect in order to be open to insights and to correct errors in thinking, remembering facts and methods, and more.